Why is this important?

 The European Commission's Humanitarian Aid and Civil Protection department (ECHO) is committed to providing nutritious and safe food to victims of disasters.

-More than one third of the EU annual humanitarian aid budget is used to provide emergency food and nutrition assistance, making it one of the world's major donors of humanitarian food assistance.
-Since 2010, ECHO has been rolling out its new Humanitarian Food Assistance Policy and supported around 100 million people facing acute food insecurity.
+Almost one third of the EU annual humanitarian aid budget is used to provide emergency food assistance, making the EU one of the world's major donors of humanitarian food assistance.
+Since 2010, ECHO has been rolling out its new humanitarian food assistance policy and supported over 100 million people lacking access to sufficient amounts of safe and nutritious food.

-Assistance needs to correspond to the specific crisis situation.
-For instance, the availability of food in shops and markets does not necessarily sufficient when disaster victims lose financial resources for buying it.
-In such cases, ECHO helps vulnerable people get access to the food they need by providing them with cash or vouchers.
+EU food assistance is adapted to each specific crisis situation.
+For instance, when the availability of food in shops and markets is not sufficient as disaster victims have lost financial resources for buying it, the European Commission helps vulnerable people get access to the food they need by providing them with cash or vouchers.
 This is often more efficient and effective than shipping sacks of rice or flour halfway across the globe.
-However, if after a disaster no food is temporarily available in the local markets, ECHO provides the most vulnerable with the most essential food items during the most critical times.
+However, if after a disaster no food is temporarily available in the local markets, the Commission provides the most vulnerable with essential food items during critical times.

-A high priority is providing sustainable solutions and restoring self-reliance, for instance, by providing seeds and toolkits to family farmers.
+High priority is placed on providing sustainable solutions and restoring self-reliance, also by equipping family farmers with seeds and toolkits.